ryanamannion/pcgs_scraper/README.md

-# pcgs_scraper: Tools for scraping coin data frpm PCGS
+# pcgs_scraper: Tools for scraping coin data from PCGS

 Scrape current PCGS coin prices from https://www.pcgs.com/prices and save them to a lookup table for easy price lookup or other manipulation